LeonTLam/obsidian-ntnu/README.md

 - **Path:** `03_Creative_Projects`
 - **Purpose:**
     - Houses notes unrelated to academics, focusing on creative and personal interests.
-    - Suitable for games, guides, projects, and idea development.
 - **Content:**
     - **Games:** Notes on strategies, builds, or guides for games.
     - **Guides:** Step-by-step instructions or how-tos.